develop-biology/language.development/README.md

    //From KittenConstructor
 >()[]{}
 ```
-Which prints the expected "mew".
+Which prints the expected 'mew'.

 Another way we can create a constructor or destructor is through a Surface definition.
 We can say: